beverleyy/gradcafe_analysis/README.md

 ### Parse the scraped files

-This will create a directory with the name of your search query.
+The scraper will create a directory with the name specified by `-f` flag.
 HTML scraped files will be written in sequential order i.e. `1.html`, `2.html`, etc.

-The `parse.py` script is needed to process the HTML scraped files and get a usable CSV file which you can then use to analyze whatever you wish.
-Its functionality is as follows:
+As such, the `parse.py` script is needed to process the HTML scraped files and get a usable CSV file which you can then use to analyze whatever you wish.
+Simply run the command for each directory of HTML files scraped earlier:

 `python3 parse.py filename path pages`